mbodm/cdis/README.md

 Therefore:
 - `cdis.exe` doesn't offer multi-monitor control
-- `cdis.exe` will always use the primary monitor
+- `cdis.exe` will always use the primary monitor (of the active Desktop)

 Check out all the others DDC/CI tools out there, like in example NirSoft's fantastic  [MonitorControl](https://www.nirsoft.net/utils/control_my_monitor.html), if you are looking for better multi-monitor support.
 Also [ddcutil](https://www.ddcutil.com/windows_programs/) has a nice list.
 Sorry `cdis.exe` can't help you here.